cosmos/sdk-tutorials/launchpad-to-stargate/tutorial/01-introduction.md

 curl https://get.starport.network/starport@v0.13.1! | bash
 ```

-We will be migrating the Proof of File existence tutorial from Launchpad to Stargate.
-At the time of writing, Launchpad is at `v0.39.1` and Stargate is `v0.40.0` of the Cosmos SDK.
+We will be migrating the Proof of File existence tutorial from v0.39 to v0.40+ Stargate.
+At the time of writing, the version you migrate from is `v0.39.1` and Stargate is `v0.40.0` of the Cosmos SDK.

 In order to obtain the code for the Proof of File Existence application, you can follow the tutorial [here](https://tutorials.cosmos.network/proof-of-file-existence/tutorial/01-intro.html), or clone [this](https://github.com/cosmos/sdk-tutorials/tree/master/proof-of-file-existence/pofe) repository.

 ## Resources

-Throughout this guide, we will be regularly referencing this [document](https://docs.cosmos.network/master/migrations/app_and_modules.html), as it contains crucial information about how to migrate a module and application from Launchpad to Stargate
+Throughout this guide, we will be regularly referencing this [document](https://docs.cosmos.network/master/migrations/app_and_modules.html), as it contains crucial information about how to migrate a module and application from v0.39 to v0.40+ Stargate.

-As the design of Cosmos SDK application is meant to be modular and composable, it is possible to migrate an application from Launchpad to Stargate by copying the modules over to a boiler Stargate application and updating a few of the commands mentioned in the migration docs.
+As the design of Cosmos SDK application is meant to be modular and composable, it is possible to migrate an application from v0.39 to v0.40+ by copying the modules over to a boiler Stargate application and updating a few of the commands mentioned in the migration docs.
 We will be using Starport to assist with scaffolding new files which will be used as a baseline for migrating your application logic.

 ## Boilerplate application

-Place the Launchpad PoFe application in a `launchpad` directory and next to it a `stargate` directory.
+Place the v0.39 PoFe application in a `launchpad` directory and next to it a `stargate` directory.
 We will aim at moving the logic from one application to the other and have your blockchain Stargate ready by the end of the tutorial.

 The directory structure should look like this: